AlchlcDvl/TownOfUsReworked/README.md

 ## Guardian Angel
 ### **Alignment: Neutral (Benign)**
-### WIn Condition: Have their target live to see the end of the game.
+### WIn Condition: Have your target live to see the end of the game.

 The Guardian Angel more or less aligns themselves with the faction of their target.
-The Guardian Angel will win with anyone as long as their target lives to the end of the game, even if their target loses (like in case of a Cannibal Win).
+The Guardian Angel will win with anyone as long as their target lives to the end of the game, even if their target loses.
+If the Guardian Angel's target dies, they become a Survivor.

 ### Game Options